The day of the magistrate hearing

 After all the evidence has been presented, the magistrate will make a decision.
 The magistrate can't issue a warning instead of a citation — only the citing police officer can decide to issue a warning instead of a citation.

-- If you were cited only for civil violations — The magistrate will decide whether the police department has proved each civil violation by a preponderance of evidence (whether it's more likely than not that you committed the violation).
+- If you were only cited for civil violations — The magistrate will decide whether the police department has proved whether it's more likely than not that you committed each civil violation.
 If so, the magistrate will find you responsible for that violation.
 If not, the magistrate will find you not responsible for that violation.
 You don't have a right to a jury trial for civil violations.

 Who will be at the hearing?

 The citing officer may not be at your hearing.
 Instead of the citing officer testifying, a representative of the police department that issued the citation may present a copy of the citation or a police report as evidence.
-If you were cited only for civil violations, the citation itself is enough evidence of the violation, although it's not conclusive.
+If you were only cited for civil violations, the citation itself is enough evidence of the violation, although it doesn’t necessarily prove you’re guilty.

 If neither the citing officer nor another police department representative appears at the hearing and you do appear, the magistrate will make a finding of not responsible for any civil violations and deny a criminal complaint for any criminal violations.